 - At what age would I like to retire?

-- Am I taking advantage of the retirement saving strategies currently at your disposal? (ie. workplace retirement accounts and Roth IRAs etc.)
+- Am I taking advantage of the retirement savings strategies currently at your disposal? (ie. workplace retirement accounts and Roth IRAs etc.)

 - What lifestyle choices can I make today to ensure that I am prioritizing saving for tomorrow?